Ovi3/burp-menu-level/README.md

-A simple BurpSuite extension to change extension context menu level.
+A simple BurpSuite extension to change extension context menu level, using in BurpSuite v2021.7 version and newer.